Pros and cons of different robotics solutions for order fulfillment

 image credit: GreyOrange.com

-Goods-to-Person systems use autonomous mobile robots (AMRs) to retrieve totes or racks from storage and transport them to centralized picking stations for picking.
-After all the items for the order are picked, the AMRs return the remaining items back into storage.
+Autonomous mobile robots (AMRs) retrieve totes or racks from storage and transport them to goods-to-person picking stations.
+After all items for the order are picked, the AMRs return the remaining inventory back into storage.

 Pros:

-• Flexibility: Goods-to-Person AMRs do not require heavy fixed infrastructure such as conveyors or engineered racking, which makes them relatively easy to implement and scale.
+• Flexibility: AMRs do not require heavy fixed infrastructure such as conveyors or engineered racking, which makes them simpler to implement and scale.

 Cons:

-• Safety: G2P AMRs are typically not safe around humans given their heavy loads, which means the automation area needs to be fenced off.
+• Safety: Goods-to-person AMRs are typically not safe around humans given their heavy loads, which means the automation area needs to be fenced off.

 Directed Picking AMRs